 Once he met Dr. James N. Romanelli, Dr. Pincus knew he had found a worthwhile partner and practice in Romanelli Cosmetic Surgery, and he decided to return to Long Island to pursue his career as a plastic surgeon.
 It's been a fruitful professional relationship that has solidified Dr. Romanelli's practice as one of the leading plastic surgery practices in the Northeast.

-To meet Dr. Pincus personally and discuss the procedure you're considering, request a free consultation, or call the Romanelli Cosmetic Surgery office at (631) 424-3600.
+To meet Dr. Pincus personally and discuss the procedure you're considering, request a consultation, or call the Romanelli Cosmetic Surgery office at (631) 424-3600.

 Education & Training

 Dr. Pincus conducted advanced research during his surgical residency, studying wound healing in specialized cases and other topics such as hair restoration.
 He's also authored or co-authored several published research papers and book chapters on an array of medical subjects during a wide-reaching education:

 - Plastic surgery residency, based at Lahey Hospital and Medical Center in Burlington, Massachusetts (included training at Brigham and Women's Hospital, Boston Children's Hospital, Maine Medical Center, and Emerson Hospital in Massachusetts)